 In any case, old components must be status reported and re-planned, as they will consume budget, resources, and so on, diminishing the availabilities for new ones.
 The process of collecting the new components differs from organization to organization, but basically, there are just three ways: “top-down,” “horizontal,” and “bottom-up.”

-- Horizontal collection is focused on identifying needs from the several structures of an enterprise that could not be raised from the strategic planning.
+- The horizontal collection is focused on identifying needs from the several structures of an enterprise that could not be raised from the strategic planning.
 These needs could be driven by the strategy or not.
 The older, more complex, and bureaucratic the organization is, the more chances there will be a vast gap between what is written in top management documents and what is really done.
-Horizontal collection is time-consuming and complex, as there are many stakeholders to involve in the process.
+The horizontal collection is time-consuming and complex, as there are many stakeholders involved in the process.

-- Bottom-up collection is when the ideas are gathered internally from employees.
+- The bottom-up collection is when the ideas are gathered internally from employees.
 When the horizontal collection is focused only on managers of functions, organizations could decide to perform an “open collection” from the employees.